XelaNull/docker-ubuntu-7dtd/README.md

-This project seeks to create a better 7DTD Game server platform that can be configured and managed from the built-in webserver.
+This project seeks to create a website-controlled 7DTD Game server platform that anyone can install and use.
+The intent is this should be simple enough to install that anyone with access to a Linux server with Docker installed can accomplish this.

 **Current features of this project:**